nickltang/MyPortfolio/README.md

 ## Instructions to Run
 To run locally, make sure node and npm are installed.
-Then, navigate into a the `/portfolio` folder.
-Then, run these commands:
+Then, navigate into a the `/portfolio` folder and run these commands:
 ```
 npm i
 npm start